 Vaginal Lubrication: Fluid that is released from the walls of the vagina when a person is sexually aroused.

 Vaginal Opening: For people with vaginas, this is the largest of three openings between their legs.
-The other two are the small opening to the urethra, above the vagina, and the anus below.
+The other two are the small opening to the urethra, above the vagina, and the anus.

-Vaginal Sex: Vaginal sex (also called vaginal intercourse) is one of many ways for partners to give and receive sexual pleasure.
-Vaginal sex is when partners place a penis, sex toy or dildo into a vagina.
-Afterwards, both people move together to create friction, which produces pleasure fro some people.
-For partners who choose to have vaginal sex, the most effective way to avoid a pregnancy and/or STIs is by using hormonal birth control, like the pill, and/or a condom.
+Vaginal Sex: Vaginal sex (also called vaginal intercourse) is when a penis, sex toy or dildo is inserted into a vagina.
+For partners who choose to have vaginal sex with penises, the most effective way to avoid a pregnancy and/or STIs is by using hormonal birth control, like the pill, and/or a condom.